Double Jeopardy in the Epstein Sex Crimes Case

 Protecting Your Constitutional Rights

 The United States Constitution affords great protection to its citizens.
 Not only does the government bear the burden of proving the case beyond a reasonable doubt, but under the Double Jeopardy Clause they only get one shot at trying the case.
 As demonstrated by this article, simple concepts like double jeopardy are not always simple when applied.
-If you are facing a criminal charge, please contact Berry Law Firm.
+If you are facing a criminal charge, please contact Berry Law: Criminal Defense and Personal Injury Lawyers.